 • B.S. in Earth Science Education / Science Education, Ewha Womans University, South Korea, 2013

-• The kinematics and chemical properties of K dwarfs in the Galactic disk and local halo
+• The kinematics and chemical properties of K and M dwarfs in the Galactic disk and local halo

 • Structure formation and chemical evolution history of the Milky Way

-• The kinematics of K dwarfs in the Galactic disk and local halo using their transverse velocities
+• The kinematics of high-velocities K and M dwarfs in the Galactic disk and local halo from SUPERBLINK and Gaia DR2

 • "Spectroscopic Survey of G and K Dwarfs in the Hipparcos Catalog.
 I. Comparison between the Hipparcos and Photometric Parallaxes", Kim, Bokyoung; An, Deokkeun; Stauffer, John R.; Lee, Young Sun; Terndrup, Donald M.; Johnson, Jennifer A., 2016, ApJS, 222, 19